codeplea/tinyexpr/README.md

 - Easy to use and integrate with your code
 - Thread-safe, provided that your *malloc* is.

+##Building

+TinyExpr is self-contained in two files: `tinyexpr.c` and `tinyexpr.h`.
+To use TinyExpr, simply add those two files to your project.

 ##Short Example

 Here is a minimal example to evaluate an expression at runtime.